itsrubenclarke/ad-bulk-user-generation/README.md

 <p>
   <h3>Setup RDP for non-adminstrative users on client-1</h3>

-  -  Log into client 1 as Domain Admin and enable Remote Desktop Access
+  -  Log into client-1 as Domain Admin and enable Remote Desktop Access
 </p>

 <p>